npm-wharf/hikaru/README.md

   })
   .then(
     list => {
-      // list of upgraded resources
+      // list of upgraded workloads
     },
     err => {}
   )